amka66/mai/README.md

 * Install [Docker](https://en.wikipedia.org/wiki/Docker_(software)) (if missing).
 * To make sure it works, have `mai` verify the included exposition of set theory by executing: `docker run --rm amka66/mai set-theory.pl`.
 * As in common mathematical practice, only a fragment of the mathematical foundations underlying `mai` is typically used in formal mathematical expositions.
-  * To gain working knowledge in `mai`, examine the mathematical exposition of set theory included in [`set-theory.pl`](https://github.com/amka66/mai/blob/master/src/prolog/math/set-theory.pl).
+  * To gain working knowledge with `mai`, examine the mathematical exposition of set theory included in [`set-theory.pl`](https://github.com/amka66/mai/blob/master/src/prolog/math/set-theory.pl).
 The steps in the exposition consist of shell functions (defined in `zfc-shell.pl`) and the arguments of those functions consist of the concrete syntax of logical formulae (defined in `zfc-concrete.pl`).
   * Read through [`set-theory.pl`](https://github.com/amka66/mai/blob/master/src/prolog/math/set-theory.pl) for the development of powerful set-theoretical tools for the working mathematician (work in progress).
 * For a comprehensive understanding of `mai` and its mathematical foundations start by learning `horc` (see [Where to Begin?](https://github.com/amka66/horc#where-to-begin)).
 Then:
   * Read through the definitions of the mathematical foundations of `mai` (implemented in `horc`): [`fol-1.hn`](https://github.com/amka66/mai/blob/master/src/horn/fol-1.hn), [`fol-2.hn`](https://github.com/amka66/mai/blob/master/src/horn/fol-2.hn), [`fol-3.hn`](https://github.com/amka66/mai/blob/master/src/horn/fol-3.hn), [`fol-4.hn`](https://github.com/amka66/mai/blob/master/src/horn/fol-4.hn), and [`zfc.hn`](https://github.com/amka66/mai/blob/master/src/horn/zfc.hn).